 - Travel UK is the largest division in the Group and operates from airports, hospitals, railways stations and motorway services across the UK, selling a range of products including food and drink, books, magazines, digital accessories, health and beauty products and souvenirs.
-As of 31st August 2023, Travel UK operated from over 580 stores. - Our North America and The Rest of the World division has 665 stores in over 125 airports in 30 countries worldwide, throughout the United States, Australia, the Middle East, Asia and Europe.
+As of 31st August 2024, Travel UK operated from 594 stores.
+This year, we launched our first food to go range called Smith's Family Kitchen. - North America is the second largest division in the Group in profit terms with stores primarily in airports across the continent, and a smaller Resorts business located in Las Vegas.
+We operate from 341 stores in the United States and Canada. - Rest of the World division operates in 29 countries worldwide from 356 stores, throughout Australia, the Middle East, Asia and Europe.
 Further details on international locations, including the numbers of stores in each country, can be found on our website. - WHSmith High Street sells a wide range of stationery, books, newspapers, magazines, toys, cards and confectionery.
-As of 31 August 2023, the business operated from 500 stores located on UK high streets and in shopping centres.
-Our High Streets stores are also home to approximately 200 Post Offices.
-We also have an online presence through whsmith.co.uk, our online personalised greetings cards and gifts website funkypigeon.com, our specialist pens business cultpens.com and personalised stationery websites dottyaboutpaper.co.uk and treeofhearts.co.uk.
+As of 31 August 2024, the business operates from 500 stores located on UK high streets and in shopping centres.
+Our High Street stores also include business partnerships with the Post Office Limited and Toys "R" Us.
+We have an online presence through whsmith.co.uk, our online personalised greetings cards and gifts website funkypigeon.com and our specialist pens business cultpens.com.